Death Row: Snoop Doggy Dogg at His Best

 Although this CD was released in 2001, it only featured songs that Snoop Dogg had recorded during his Death Row era.
 Therefore, none of the songs from his No Limit releases, "Da Game Is to Be Sold, Not to Be Told", "No Limit Top Dogg", or "Tha Last Meal" were included on this album, even though they were released before this one.
+The album title, Death Row: Snoop Doggy Dogg at His Best, can also be interpreted as a subtle shot at Snoop Dogf, implying that his work after leaving Death Row was of lesser quality.